sassoftware/esp-kubernetes/esp-cloud/oauth2/README.md

 EXPOSE 8080
 ```

-Put the Dockerfile in the same directory as the `cloudfoundry-identity-uaa-4.30.0.war` file.
-This war file is readily available through many Maver repositories.
-Run the command:
+Run the following command on that Dockerfile:
 ```
 docker build . -t docker.sas.com/sckolo/esp-test-images/uaa:4.30.0
 ```
+Obtain the WAR file `cloudfoundry-identity-uaa-4.30.0.war` through a Maven repository of your choice.
+Put the Dockerfile containing the Pivotal UAA Docker image in the same directory as that WAR file.

 ### Pivotal UAA Secrets and Management